BRIEF-Fuji Latex to offer off-floor distribution of shares

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says it will offer an off-floor distribution of 212,000 shares on Tokyo Stock Exchange from June 1 to June 5
+* Says it will offer an off-floor distribution of 212,000 shares of its stock at the price of 254 yen per share, on the Tokyo Stock Exchange, on June 1

 * Says the limitation for distribution is up to 2,000 shares for each customer